apache/couchdb-nano/README.md

 });
 ```

-## advanced features
+## Advanced features

-### getting uuids
+### Getting uuids

-if your application needs to generate UUIDs, then CouchDB can provide some for you
+If your application needs to generate UUIDs, then CouchDB can provide some for you

 ```js
 nano.uuids(3, callback);